Choose a SKU or pricing tier for Azure Search

 - Number and size of documents to upload

-- Some idea of query volume, in terms of Queries Per Second (QPS)
+- Some idea of query volume, in terms of Queries Per Second (QPS).
+For guidance, see Azure Search performance and optimization.

-Number and size are important because maximum limits are reached through a hard limit on the count of indexes or documents in a service, or on resources (storage or replicas) used by the service.
+Number and size are important because maximum limits are reached through a hard limit on the count of indexes per service, or on resources (storage or replicas) used by the service.
 The actual limit for your service is whichever gets used up first: resources or objects.

 With estimates in hand, the following steps should simplify the process: